 Based on the factors outlined in Section IV.
-B. of this guideline, employees who have official or unofficial notice of federal litigation or anticipated federal litigation against the institution must inform the institution's Records Coordinator, in writing, of the matter within two (2) business days of their receipt of notification.
+B. of this guideline, employees who have official notice of federal litigation against the institution must inform the institution's Records Coordinator, in writing, of the matter within two (2) business days of their receipt of notification.